Department of Art

 History Survey I, Art History Survey II, The Arts and the

-Creative Process, and completing the Senior Seminar in Art.
+Creative Process, and completing the Senior Capstone in Art.

 The Senior Exhibition and Portfolio Presentation are required